t-rappos/auction-system/README.md

 ## 3.5 Non-functional Requirements

 ### 3.5.1 Performance
+(at max concurrent users)

-- Less than 500ms delay for all interface interactions except searching
+- Less than 3s delay for all interface interactions except searching
+- Less than 10s delay for searching

+### 3.5.2 Reliability

+- Less than 15 mins downtime for updates / maintenance
+- UI Must work on firefox, chrome and internet explorer and mobile
+- Must support up to 100 concurrent users

 ### 3.5.2 Safety